How to plan your event

 To assist you in streamlining this, we have outlined the step-by-step process of applying for an event permit below.

-Step 1: Book your event site
+Step 1: enquire about your event site

 Before you apply for an event permit, you need to have permission to hold your event in the event site of your choosing.
 These are most commonly Darebin’s many parks and open spaces, but can also be a road, footpath, carpark or other public space.